teuler/robotling/code/modules/blob/README.md

    [...]
    img = list(AMG88XX.pixels_64x1)
    ```
-with `img` contains a single 8x8 frame from the thermal camera with a temperature values (°C) for each pixel, formated as a 1D list:
+With `img` containing a single 8x8 frame from the thermal camera with a temperature values (°C) for each pixel, formated as a 1D list:
    ```
    [21, 21, 22, 23, 23, 21, 20, 20, 21, 21, 24, 24, 25, 22, 21, 21, 20, 21, 23, 25, 26, 25,
     21, 21, 21, 21, 23, 26, 27, 26, 24, 22, 21, 22, 23, 25, 26, 28, 27, 28, 21, 21, 23, 26,